Inventory - Decedent Estate

 What is an Inventory?

-An Inventory is an official list filed or presented to the Probate Court that describes all the property owned by a Decedent and includes accurate values for the property.
-Personal Representatives must prepare an Inventory.
+An Inventory is an official list filed or presented to the Probate Court and served on all interested parties of an estate that describes all the property owned by a Decedent and includes accurate values for the property.
+Personal Representatives must prepare an Inventory, Form PC 577, Inventory (Decedent Estate) and serve it on all interested parties.

 When does an Inventory have to be filed or submitted?

-For Unsupervised Administration (DE) – Must be presented within 91 days of the date the Personal Representative’s Letters of Authority were issued.
+For Unsupervised Administration (DE) – Must be submitted to the court within 91 days of the date the Personal Representative’s Letters of Authority were issued.

 For Supervised Administration (DA) – Must be filed within 91 days of the date the Personal Representative’s Letters of Authority were issued.